galaxyproject/training-material/topics/sequence-analysis/tutorials/sars-with-galaxy-on-anvil/tutorial.md

 > <details-title>Sequencing errors</details-title>
 >
 > It’s possible to make mistakes in the data preparation before we get to the data analysis.
 Sometimes this happens when the samples are being prepared in the lab and sometimes this happens because the sequencer makes a mistake.
 This is one reason why quality scores are helpful.
 With millions of reads of data, it’s more likely that we see a “SNP” that is actually an accident.
 Multiple copies of the same areas of our data (“read depth”) help us be sure it’s a real SNP.
 When we compare across lots of aligned reads of the same area, we can determine the actual sequence by consensus.
-For example, we can be reasonably confident that the “G” at position 1,203 shown below is just a sequencing or lab mistake.
+For example, we can be reasonably confident that the “G” at position 1,203 is just a sequencing or lab mistake.
->
-> ![Screenshot of JBrowse viewer at base 1203 in the genome.
-A single base in a single read has been highlighted indicating a shift in that read to a G. This difference is not likely to represent the sample as a whole.]
 >
 {: .details}